TGAC/COPO-documentation/retrieval/copo-api.rst

 .. hint::

-   The associated project type is the project type that the sample is subproject of.
-For example, a sample may be associated with a project type of "BGE" but the sample itself may be an "ERGA" sample.
+   * The associated project type is the project type that the sample is a subproject of.
+For example, a sample may be associated with a project type of :abbr:`BGE (Biodiversity Genomics Europe)` but the sample itself may be an :abbr:`ERGA (European Reference Genome Atlas)` sample.

-   In sample records, the associated project type is referred to as **associated_tol_project** whereas in profile records, it is referred to as **associated_type**.
+   * In sample records, the associated project type is referred to as **associated_tol_project** whereas in profile records, it is referred to as **associated_type**.

+   * To query multiple associated project types, provide them as a ``%2C%20`` separated in the API URL. ``%2C%20`` is the URL encoding for the comma (,) character.

+     For example, to query the endpoint for the associated project types :abbr:`BGE (Biodiversity Genomics Europe)` and :abbr:`ERGA_PILOT (European Reference Genome Atlas - Pilot)`, add ``BGE%2C%20ERGA_PILOT`` like this: ``sample/associated_tol_project/BGE%2C%20ERGA_PILOT`` to the end of the API URL.

 .. code-block:: bash